Mother cannot use dead son's sperm to have grandchildren, court rules | DW | 05.12.2019

 Petithory Lanzmann, widow of French filmmaker Claude Lanzmann who directed the Holocaust-movie "Shoah," had planned to have her son's sperm transferred to a fertility clinic in Israel where she hoped to carry out his wish to be a father, even in the event of his death.

-The Israeli clinic was authorized to carry out medically-assisted reproduction and surrogacy.
+The Israeli clinic is authorized to carry out medically assisted reproduction and surrogacy.

 However, after her son died from cancer in 2017, her application to transfer his sperm to Israel was rejected.